You may wish to watch this video of me introducing Parental Alienation at a seminar – my apologies for the audio being missing in the second half.

 More recently, Kelly and Johnston (2001) described a spectrum of attachment and alliance behaviours and styles between parents and children.
 This ranges from affiliation which is considered perfectly normal to parental alienation which is not.

 Parental alienation is differentiated from affiliation, alliance, alignment, estrangement by the actions (or omissions) of an hostile and aggressive parent who is focused upon the target parent and is using the children against that parent without regard to the children’s welfare.
 In the more extreme forms of parental alienation, an alienating parent deliberately ruptures a previously loving relationship relationship between a child and a loving but targeted parent.

 The Greeks documented all forms of human frailty in their myths and gods.
 Parental alienation is captured in the story of Medea, who kills her children to punish her errant husband, Jason.
 Sometimes this process is called the ‘Medea complex’.
 However, the act of severing the bond between child and parent is unfortunately undertaken by both men and women.
-In the U.S it is sometimes called Parental Alienation Syndrome (PAS) and it is being considered for inclusion as a diagnosed mental illness.
+Parental alienation is now identified DSM-5 (Diagnostic and Statistical Manual) and ICD-11 (International Classification of Diseases).